sbalnojan/tf-keras-tut/README.md

  c) Construct a longer .Sequential() model with 10 inputs, 2 hidden layers with 2 and 10 units and 2 output units.

+ ### Exercise 2 - Integrate Tensorboard
+ This might seem like an odd second exercise, but I do find it important to have a visual output.
+Tensorboard is one core strength of tensorflow and I find it important to have that in (the simpler to use) Keras as well.

+ a)